AndresMac318/Books-API---Spring-Boot/README.md

 Standing at the root of the project.

+### Run Project in Development Server

+Run command `docker compose -f docker-compose.dev.yml up`

+### Run Project in Production Server
-Run command `docker compose up`, ready the project was running in url [http://localhost:8082/v1/auth](http://localhost:8082/v1/auth)
+Run command `docker compose up`

+Ready the project was running in url [http://localhost:8082/v1/](http://localhost:8082/v1/)

 ## API Documentation with Swagger